- Written by Lindsey Crossmier

 Using Your Medicare Card

 You’ll need to have your Medicare card with you any time you have any medical-related visits or services.
 This is true even if you have Medicare Advantage, Medicare Part D prescription drug coverage or Medigap supplemental insurance.

-Your regular doctor may make a copy of your card on your first visit so they will have it readily available on file.
-But pharmacies, testing labs, some doctors and other health care providers will require you to show it on each visit.
+Your primary doctor may make a copy of your card on your first visit, so they will have it readily available on file.
+However, pharmacies, testing labs, some doctors and other health care providers will require you to show it during each visit.

 Be sure to let your doctor or other health care provider know if you’ve received a replacement or updated Medicare card.
 They will need the new information.

 While you can legally laminate your Medicare card — you shouldn’t.
 Laminating your important identification cards can prevent detection of security features, according to the Social Security Administration.Pro TipIf you want to protect your Medicare card, use a plastic ID card holder sleeve instead of lamination.